 Prof Pelkmans studied at the University of Utrecht in The Netherlands and obtained his PhD from the ETH Zurich in 2003, after which he got a position as a postdoctoral fellow at the Max Planck Institute of Molecular Cell Biology and Genetics in Dresden, Germany.
 In 2005 he became assistant professor at the ETH Zurich and in 2010 the full professor at the University of Zurich, where he currently holds the Ernst Hadorn Chair.
 His lab operates at the forefront of research in quantitative cell biology, in the study of cell-to-cell variability, as well as in systems approaches based on large-scale genetic perturbations and network biology.

 Instituit Curie - France

 Dr. Leila Perie completed her PhD from the Cochin Institute, Paris in 2009.
 After that, she has worked on cell differentiation at College de France, National Cancer Institute in Amsterdam and Utrecht University.
-In 2015, she started a young research group at Curie Institue in Paris focussing on deciphering the hematopoietic tree using single cell lineage tracing methods in combination with mathematical modeling, as well as modeling T cell dynamics.
-Apart from the intensive research in the field of quntitative immunology, Leila is also providing training for and promoting the use of scientific communication as a tool of empowerment.
+In 2015, she started a young research group at Curie Institute in Paris focussing on deciphering the hematopoietic tree using single cell lineage tracing methods in combination with mathematical modeling, as well as modeling T cell dynamics.
+Apart from the intensive research in the field of quantitative immunology, Leila is also providing training for scientists and promoting the use of scientific communication as a tool of empowerment.